nhsengland/NHSSynth/docs/models.md

 ## Model design

-The models in this package are built entirely in [PyTorch](https://pytorch.org) and use [Opacus](https://opacus.ai) for differential privacy.
+The neural models in this package are built entirely in [PyTorch](https://pytorch.org) and use [Opacus](https://opacus.ai) for differential privacy.
+The statistical baselines (`Marginal`, `Copula`) inherit directly from `Model` without any PyTorch training machinery.

-We have built the VAE and (Tabular)GAN implementations in this package to serve as the foundations for a number of other architectures.
+We have built the VAE and GAN implementations in this package to serve as the foundations for a number of other architectures.
 As such, we try to maintain a somewhat modular design to building up more complex differentially private (or otherwise augmented) architectures.
-Each model inherits from either the `GAN` or `VAE` class ([in files of the same name](https://github.com/nhsengland/NHSSynth/tree/main/src/nhssynth/modules/model/models)) which in turn inherit from a generic `Model` class found in the [`common`](https://github.com/nhsengland/NHSSynth/tree/main/src/nhssynth/modules/model/common) folder.
+Neural models inherit from either the `GAN` or `VAE` class ([in files of the same name](https://github.com/nhsengland/NHSSynth/tree/main/src/nhssynth/modules/model/models)); statistical baselines inherit directly from `Model`.
+All of these inherit from a generic `Model` class found in the [`common`](https://github.com/nhsengland/NHSSynth/tree/main/src/nhssynth/modules/model/common) folder.
 This folder contains components of models which are not to be instantiated themselves, e.g. a mixin class for differential privacy, the MLP underlying the `GAN` and so on.

 The `Model` class from which all of the models derive handles all of the general attributes.
 Roughly, these are the specifics of the dataset the instance of the model is relative to, the device that training is to be carried out upon, and other training parameters such as the total number of epochs to execute.